pactumjs/pactum/docs/api-testing.md

 ### Headers

 Use `withHeaders` to pass headers to the request.
+We can either pass key & value or object as an argument.

 ```javascript
 it('get all comments', async () => {